Feebzee/CharacterCreator/README.md

 # CharacterCreator
-Program used to create fantasy characters for novels, short stories, or mobile and table top RPG's
+Program used to create fantasy characters for novels, short stories, or mobile and table top RPG's.
+You can add